jermbo/Talks/VueTypeScript/README.md

 ### Mutations

 Mutations are pretty straight forward.
 They are called from actions and generally should only do one thing per function.
+You will notice that I have uppercase letters and separated with an underscore.
+This is strictly a contention.
+It helps me identify in the dev tools which was an action and which was a mutation.

 ```JavaScript
 // store/user/mutations